FBehrad/Pricing_Products/README.md

 ## Persian Stop Words

 Persian_stopwords.txt includes Persian stopwords (this file is collected from all Persian stopwords available on the Internet.
 However, this version is reviewed and edited.)

+**Note that you should replace all Arabic letters with Persian ones before using this file.**